Updated: Jul 3

 A single pair of Percy Stride shoes equates to spending 2p per day over the next £25 years, so it really does pay off to invest in your footwear!

-Here’s our quick guide on ways to do that, including a few trusted suppliers who specialise in shoe maintenance…
+Here’s our quick guide on ways to do that, including a few trusted suppliers who specialize in shoe maintenance…

-Purchasing repairable shoes to begin with is always the best start.
+Purchasing repairable shoes, to begin with, is always the best start.
 A Goodyear welted shoe is the best way to go!
-The sole and heel can be easily removed making the over process of repairing shoes or customising them a breeze!
+The sole and heel can be easily removed making the over process of repairing shoes or customizing them a breeze!